orbitalsqwib/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-Duplicate patient found (same normalized NAME and same PHONE already exist):
+Duplicate patient found (patient with same name and phone already exists):

     * 3a1.
 System shows an error message.